Many gardeners growing in a raised bed ask “Is pressure treated wood safe for vegetable gardens”?

-They fear the chemicals used in the treated wood will leach into the soil and the plants.
+They fear the chemicals used in the treated wood of the raised bed will leach into the soil and the plants.

 Many years ago, gardeners embraced the introduction of pressure-treated lumber impregnated with CCA (chromated copper arsenate) as a dream come true.
-It boasted longer life and longevity than the rot resistant species such as redwood.
+It boasted longer life than untreated wood and improved longevity than the rot-resistant species such as redwood.

-This pressure treat wood was so popular you could buy them almost anywhere.
+This pressure treated lumber was so popular you could buy them almost anywhere.
 Manufacturers claimed the chemicals used to treat the lumber, though toxic, couldn’t find their way to the soil.

 What Compounds Are Used For Treating Pressure Treated Lumber?

 The pressure-treated lumber can be non-toxic or toxic.
 It depends on the preservatives used to treat the wood.
 Wood treated with CCA or chromated copper arsenate can leach arsenic, a very toxic compound.

 Plants growing in the garden bed may take up the chemicals.
 CCA-treated lumber shouldn’t be used for raised beds and restricted to construction work only.
 Avoid wood treated with black creosote, a smelly coal tar derivative as well.

 Copper based wood preservatives began more widespread use in 2013 with compounds such as:

 Copper is considered less toxic compared to arsenic.